jrjohnson1231/SpaceTeam/README.md

 Description of Project
 ----------------------
 This project is a central force motion simulator.
 It uses the Verlet Integration method to approximate the motion and is highly accurate for reasonable timesteps.
 The program uses the SDL Framework to provide a graphical display of the simulation, and allows the user to set all initial conditions and other variables by providing an appropriately formatted textfile.

+For the project we chose to focus on the gravitational force and planetary motion, but the programs are easily extendable to create objects with different force laws.
+Though it was not implemented, we created functionality for charged particles and the Coulomb force.

+Overall, this is a very simple to use program.
 By providing images and choosing appropriate initial conditions, a number of interesting and aesthetically pleasing simulations can be represented with this project!

 CHANGELOG
 ---------